-- Determine when to use varenicline, bupropion, and nicotine replacement therapy (NRT) for treatment of nicotine use disorder.
+- Determine when to use varenicline, bupropion, and nicotine replacement therapy (NRT) for treatment of nicotine use disorders.

-- Discuss new evidence-based medication treatments for cocaine and methamphetamine use disorder.
+- Discuss new evidence for medication treatments for cocaine and methamphetamine use disorder.

-- Discuss new evidence-based medication treatments for cannabis use disorder.
+- Discuss new evidence for medication treatments for cannabis use disorder.